 As the science and knowledge service of the European Commission, the JRC has studied the ecology, use, and fate of European forest tree species for many years (e.g., Casalegno et al. 2011, Caudullo et al. 2017, Mauri et al. 2017, Beck et al. 2020, Camia et al. 2020, Forzieri et al. 2021).
 In 2016, the JRC published the European Atlas of Forest Tree Species (San-Miguel Ayanz et al. 2016).
 It provides concise and essential information about the most important and widespread tree species in Europe.
 The Atlas also includes species distribution and enviromental suitability maps modelled from bio-climatic and topographic predictors using a tree species occurrences data set derived from National Forest Inventories as reference.
 The maps in the European Atlas of Forest Tree Species are available on this website.

 EU-Trees4F is a new data set describing the current and future potential distribution of 67 tree species in Europe, and is the result of a collaboration between the JRC and University of Helsinki (Mauri et al. 2022).
 EU-Trees4F maps areas in Europe where the climate and soil are currently suitable for particular tree species to grow.
 It also models where climate change could, in theory, allow these tree species to grow in the future and which of these areas the trees could reach if they dispersed only naturally.
-These model projections were made for two emission scenarios (RCP 4.5 and RCP 8.5) and three time steps (2035, 2065, and 2095) using an ensemble species distribution model.
-The models were calibrated using EU-Forest (Mauri et al. 2017), which is a comprehensive database of tree species occurrences for Europe, made up of data from 21 National Forest Inventories, compiled and harmonised by ENFIN, as well as data from Forest Focus (Hiederer et al. 2011) and BioSoil (Huston Durrant et al. 2011).
+The current period (1991-2020) and the three future period (2021-2050, 2051-2080, and 2081-2110) projections were derived from 11 regional climate model simulations sourced from EURO-CORDEX using two representative concentration pathways (RCP 4.5 and RCP 8.5).
+The models were calibrated using Biomod2 platform (Thuiller et al. 2009) with the tree species occurrences from the EU-Forest data set (Mauri et al. 2017), which is a comprehensive database of tree species occurrences for Europe, made up of data from 21 National Forest Inventories, compiled and harmonised by ENFIN, as well as data from Forest Focus (Hiederer et al. 2011) and BioSoil (Huston Durrant et al. 2011).

-EU-Trees4F is available in GeoTIFF format at a resolution of 5 arcminutes (ca. 10 square kilometers) in the WGS84 reference system (EPSG:4326) and in the LAEA reference system (EPSG:3035).
+EU-Trees4F is available in GeoTIFF format at a resolution of 5 arc-minutes (ca. 10 square kilometers) in the WGS84 reference system (EPSG:4326) and at resolution of 10 square kilometres in the LAEA reference system (EPSG:3035).
 The projections into future climates were created using two approaches:

-1) A climatic ensemble mean (ENS_CLIM) that projects the consensus model into future conditions using the average output of the 11 modelled RCMs.
+1) A climatic ensemble mean (ENS_CLIM) that projects the consensus model into future conditions using the average of the 11 regional climate models.

-2) A Species Distribution Model ensemble mean (ENS_SDMS) that projects the consensus model for every single RCM and a posteriori averaged.
+2) A Species Distribution Model ensemble mean (ENS_SDMS) that projects the consensus model for every single regional climate model and a posteriori averaged.